Yakuza 2: PlayStation 3

 On November 1, 2012, a PlayStation 3 HD remaster of the Japanese original version of Yakuza and Yakuza 2 titled Ryu Ga Gotoku 1&2 HD edition was released in Japan.
 This "HD edition" features both game remasters bundled in a single Blu-ray disc and later in a ~19GB downloadable file.

 On December 11, 2014, this "HD edition" was re-released in the budget range "PlayStation 3 the Best" dedicated to best sellers on the Japanese domestic market.
 Simultaneously to this Blu-ray re-release, an 18.1GB downloadable version was also made available for purchase on the Japanese PlayStation Store.

 Wii U

 On August 8, 2013, a Wii U HD remaster of the Japanese original version of Yakuza and Yakuza 2 titled Ryu Ga Gotoku 1&2 HD for Wii U was released in Japan.
 This "HD for Wii U" release features both game remasters bundled in a single disc or in a 19.8GB file for download.
-This Wii U release is notable for being the first port of the PlayStation-exclusive Yakuza series on a non-Sony platform and marks the only release of a Yakuza game so far on a Nintendo platform.
+This Wii U release is notable for being the first Yakuza/Like a Dragon title on a non-Sony platform and remained as the only Yakuza release on a Nintendo console until the Nintendo Switch port of Yakuza Kiwami released in 2024.